jverdeci215/20240617-DE-TS-LectureMaterials/README.md

 ##  Python
 - All Python Files built in lecture can be found [here.](Python/Lecture%20Code/)
 - Python Assignments can be found [here.](Python/Assignments/)
+- [Tensor](./tensor.py) class and [Tensor UnitTest](./tensorunittest.py) files serve as examples of Class Functionality and Unittesting

 ## SQL
 - SQL Lecture code will not be uploaded here, but any .sql or .bak files that we work with will be